gladimdim/metapersona/web/catalog/posts/personal_huge_milestone/content.md

 # Conclusion

-There lots of awesome developers doing awesome stuff but who never get recognized because they work on a not hyped technology.
-Or they do not post daily youtube videos with FP vs OOP or other meaningless thoughts like lots of modern Thought Leaders do.

 I was very lucky that all stars were in right position and I could find right colleagues in right place.
-Plus the support for upper management.
+Plus the support of upper management.

 All these three pillars played well and now at least one tiny pain point of manufacturing is solved.

+(For our customers, of course 😁 )

 # Link to original picture: